strojure/ring-undertow/README.md

 ### Handlers

 Undertow server allow to use multiple handler functions in various contexts.
-This library provides functions to create server handlers from Clojure functions.
-See server configuration documentation in [Undertow server API][github_undertow].
+This library provides [functions to create server handlers][cljdoc_handler] from Clojure functions.
+For server configuration documentation see [Undertow server API][github_undertow].

 ```clojure
 (ns usage.handlers